fawern/NLP-Sentiment_Analysis-on-IMDb/README.md

 ## Vectorization and Tokenization

-There is two methode to vectorize and tokenize the data:
+There is two methode: vectorize and tokenize the data:

 1. CountVectorizer
 2. Toknizer